gilbus/genuprimer/MANUAL.md

 ### Positional arguments

   `path_to_fasta_file`
         File containing the sequences in valid FASTA format.
+In the rest of the manual it will be referred to as `FastaFile`.

 ### Optional arguments